openziti/ziti-doc/docfx_project/ziti/quickstarts/network/local-with-docker.md

   -it \
   --rm \
   -v ~/docker-volume/myFirstZitiNetwork:/openziti/pki \
+  -v ~/docker-volume/myFirstZitiNetwork/ziti.env:/openziti/ziti.env \
   openziti/quickstart \
   /openziti/scripts/run-router.sh edge
 ```

 ## Testing the Network

+### Using Docker Locally

+A quick note.
+If you are not well-versed with Docker you might forget that exposing ports in Docker is one thing,
+but you'll also need to have a hosts entry for the containers you want to access from outside of of the Docker
+network.
+This quickstart will expect that you understand this and for every router you add you will want to make
+sure you add a host entry.
+In the examples above we are adding three entities: `ziti-edge-controller`,
+`ziti-edge-router` and `ziti-edge-rotuer2`.

+### Testing

 With the controller and router running, you can now attach to the Docker host running the Ziti controller and test that
 the router did indeed come online and is running as you expect.
 To do this, we'll use another feature of the `docker`